SPL-ethz/CAT/README.txt

 - Antisolvent und Temperature profiles in form of anonymous functions or piecewise-linear functions
 - Arbitrary grid sizing

-Features that are currently planned in the future
+Features that are currently planned for the future
 - GUI
 - Method of Moments
 - Ostwald ripening